 What Employers Need from Schools and How We Can Work Together

-Literacy Award: The Rotary International/Pearson Foundation/IRA $2500 award to two literacy projects of excellence has been renewed and will be awarded in 2014.
+The Pearson Foundation-IRA-Rotary $2500 award to two literacy projects of excellence will be awarded in 2014.
 Literacy projects jointly undertaken by a Rotary club and an IRA council or affiliate are eligible.
-Details to follow.

-In past years IRA councils and individual members have found a variety of ways to observe International Literacy Day, from organizing themed readings in local schools and libraries to supporting national and international literacy programs.
+In past years, IRA councils and individual members have found a variety of ways to observe International Literacy Day—from organizing themed readings in local schools and libraries to supporting national and international literacy programs.
 All year round, councils are invited to contact their local Rotary clubs to explore ways they can work together in support of literacy.
-See the Rotary-IRA Special Interest Group page for ideas on literacy projects.
+See the Rotary-IRA Special Interest Group page more information.

 Tell us how you plan to celebrate ILD by sharing your stories and photos on Facebook, Twitter, and Instagram.
 Use the hashtag #ILD13 so that others can join your celebration!